Justin Ruiz

 Justin Ruiz (born February 16, 1979) is an American former Greco-Roman wrestler.
 He represented the United States in Greco-Roman wrestling six-times at the World Wrestling Championships.
 At the 2005 World Championships, he earned a bronze medal at 96 kg.
+He was a member of the 2007 United States Greco-Roman World Champion Team.
 Ruiz was also a two-time Pan American Games medalist, winning gold at 96 kg in 2007.

 Wrestling career

 Ruiz wrestled at Taylorsville High School in Taylorsville, Utah, where he was a three-time Utah state champion.
 He then attended the University of Nebraska, where he was a two-time NCAA wrestling All-American.

 Following college, he made the transition to competing in Greco-Roman wrestling full-time.
 Ruiz won a bronze medal at 96 kg at the 2005 World Championships.
-Along with that, he was a six-time USA World Team member, ten-time USA National Team member, two-time Olympic alternate, two-time USA Greco-Roman Wrestler of the Year, four-time Pan American Champion, a World Cup Silver Medalist, and a member of the first and only USA Greco-Roman Team to win a World Championship in 2007.
+Along with that, he was a six-time USA World Team member, ten-time USA National Team member, two-time Olympic alternate, two-time USA Greco-Roman Wrestler of the Year, four-time Pan American Champion, a World Cup Silver Medalist, and a member of the 2007 USA Greco-Roman World Championship Team.

 Following his competitive career, Ruiz has continued to help support USA Wrestling, being named Director of Donor & Alumni Relations for USA Wrestling in 2022.